A2-ai/ghqc/README.md

 The goal of the ghqc ecosystem is to simplify, standardize, and improve traceability of the QC process through the use of shiny apps which create GitHub Issues and Milestones for your project.
-The ghqc package is a lightweight wrapper to be installed along side project packages and has three primary functionalities:
+The ghqc package is a lightweight wrapper to be installed alongside project packages and has three primary functionalities:

 - **Isolating Package Dependency**: Installs, or symlinks, the high